KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 `KeyboardKit` is a Swift library that helps you create keyboard extensions for iOS.
-It supports many keyboard actions and keyboard types and lets you create keyboards with text inputs, emojis, actions, images etc.
+It supports a bunch of keyboard actions and keyboard types and lets you create keyboards with text inputs, emojis, actions, images etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

-With `KeyboardKit`, you inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-This provides you with a `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and collection views. `KeyboardKit` also provides you with tools for haptic feedback, displaying alerts on top of the keyboard etc.

 ## Installation